rukayathamzat/Airhost2402/frontend/AI-Chat-Enhancements-PRD.md

 ## 5. Open Questions

-- Are there specific emergency scenarios to pre-configure?
+- What are the specific emergency scenarios that should be pre-configured by default?
 - Should the emergency configuration UI be accessible to all hosts or only admins?
 - What email service should be used for notifications?
-- Is there a preferred design for the auto-pilot toggle?
+- What is the preferred design for the auto-pilot button placement and appearance?
+- What testing interface should be provided for emergency detection?
+- How should we handle the transition between multiple suggestions and a single editable suggestion?

 ---